-The Company granted the underwriters a 45-day option from the date of this prospectus to purchase up to 3,000,000 additional Units to cover over-allotments, if any, at the Initial Public Offering price less the underwriting discounts and commissions.
+The Company granted the underwriters a 45-day option from July 26, 2017 to purchase up to 3,000,000 additional Units to cover overallotments, if any, at the Initial Public Offering price less the underwriting discounts and commissions.
 The underwriters exercised this over-allotment in full concurrently with the closing of the Initial Public Offering.

-The underwriters were entitled to an underwriting discount of \$0.20 per unit, or \$4.6 million paid upon the closing of the Initial Public Offering.
+The underwriters were entitled to an underwriting discount of \$0.20 per unit, or \$4.6 million in the aggregate, paid upon the closing of the Initial Public Offering.
 In addition, \$0.35 per unit, or \$8.05 million in the aggregate of deferred underwriting commissions will become payable to the underwriters from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.